-During the three months ended January 28, 2018, Applied did not record a bad debt provision.
-While Applied believes that its allowance for doubtful accounts at January 28, 2018 is adequate, it will continue to closely monitor customer liquidity and economic conditions.
+During the six months ended April 29, 2018, Applied did not record a bad debt provision.
+While Applied believes that its allowance for doubtful accounts as of April 29, 2018 is adequate, it will continue to closely monitor customer liquidity and economic conditions.

-On December 22, 2017, the U.S. government enacted tax legislation referred to as the Tax Cuts and Jobs Act (the "Tax Act").
+On December 22, 2017, the U.S. government enacted tax legislation referred to as the Tax Cuts and Jobs Act.
 The Tax Act requires a one-time transition tax on certain unrepatriated earnings of foreign subsidiaries.
-During the three months ended January 28, 2018, Applied recorded a \$1.0 billion tax charge associated with the Tax Act, which included an estimate of a one-time transition tax and represents the tax payable over eight years, with 8.0 percent of the balance due in each of the first five years.
+During the six months ended April 29, 2018, Applied recorded a \$1.1 billion tax charge associated with the Tax Act, which included an estimate of a one-time transition tax and represents the tax payable over eight years, with 8 percent of the balance due in each of the first five years.
 The transition tax eliminated the requirement that cash, cash equivalents and marketable securities held by certain foreign subsidiaries be subject to U.S income taxes if repatriated for U.S. operations.
 Accordingly, cash, cash equivalents and marketable securities held by all foreign subsidiaries may be repatriated for U.S. operation without being subject to U.S. income taxes.
-As of January 28, 2018, approximately \$6.5 billion of cash, cash equivalents and marketable securities was held by foreign subsidiaries.